Small Radio Stations Saved Lives Before Cylone Idai Wiped Them Out. See What They’re Doing Now.

 A baby born in a mango tree.
 A fisherman who swam through the floods.
 A hopeful sister looking for her brothers.
 A young mother left a widow at the age of 23.
 Another mother who gripped her children, entangled in branches as water engulfed them.
 Two children buried alive under the house they lived in.

 These are just fragments — raw and jagged — of extraordinary stories that have been woven into the fabric of Mozambique’s history.
-It’s been nine months since Cyclone Idai unleashed its fury on them, and many of the people who survived did so because of warnings and advice that were broadcast on community radio stations.
+It’s been more than a year since Cyclone Idai unleashed its fury on them, and many of the people who survived did so because of warnings and advice broadcast on community radio stations.

 Nine months ago, community radios in Sofala province, including Beira, Dondo, Aguia, Buzi and Nhamatanda all received warnings the day before the cyclone made landfall — some from local government authorities, some from friends at a local sugar company.
 Warnings were broadcast every hour for 36 hours with presenters advising people on how to prepare for the disaster and protect themselves and their families in the limited time they had.